snakster/cpp.react/guides/engines/index.md

 ## Conclusion

-For strictly lightweight operations, sequential toposort is usually the best choice.
+For strictly lightweight operations, sequential Toposort is usually the best choice.

 Pulsecount uses the most effective parallelization scheme, but it requires a certain number of heavyweight nodes for it to pay off.